 ‘Buckwild’ Star Shain Gandee Found Dead at 21

-The 21-year-old's body was discovered in his Ford Bronco in Sissonville, West Virginia, around 11:30 a.m., alongside the dead bodies of his uncle, David Gandee, and a third unidentified person, according to a Kanawha County official.
+The 21-year-old's body was discovered in his Ford Bronco in Sissonville, West Virginia, alongside the dead bodies of his uncle, David Gandee, and Donald Robert Myers, 27, according to a Kanawha County official.

 Dispatchers received a 911 call around 11:30 a.m. that the missing vehicle had been found.
 Officers used all-terrain vehicles to access the Bronco, which was found about a mile up a dirt road, the Charleston Daily Mail reports.

-The reality star and his uncle David, 48, were last seen leaving Larry's Bar in the neighborhood around 3 a.m. and claiming that they were going to go four-wheeling.
-The pair's family reportedly searched for them on Sunday before calling 911 to declare them missing.
+The reality star and his uncle David, 48, were last seen leaving Larry's Bar in the neighborhood around 3 a.m. on Sunday while claiming that they were going to go four-wheeling.
+The pair's family reportedly searched for them before finally calling 911 to declare them missing.

 The younger Gandee was still a trash collector for the city of South Charleston when "Buckwild" first began shooting.
 The show followed a handful of college-aged West Virginians partying – kind of like "Jersey Shore" with a gritty, Southern flair.

 Needless to say, there seems to be more drama off-camera than on for its stars.
 Since the show's premiere in early January, star Salwa Amin has been arrested twice and sent to jail for possession and intent to distribute heroin and OxyContin, while Michael Burford was arrested for a DUI.